 A reference to Crowborough Beacon is made within “James Braid and his Four Hundred Courses” (see above image) and for those interested in this book, copies are available from either email@example.com or firstname.lastname@example.org.

-Visit Crowborough Beacon Golf Club website.
-Read more.
+Visit the Sundridge Park Golf Club website.

 Situated just inside the M25 (accessible from either Junction 24 or 25), Enfield is a picturesque, parkland course within easy reach of all parts of North London, Hertfordshire and Essex.
 Its features include tree lined fairways and superb greens; Salmons Brook, which winds its way through the heart of the course and the Moat, which is an ancient English Heritage site at the back of the 17th green.

-The warm welcome that you will receive, along with the superb food from our resident Head Chef, Paul Watts, and the excellent Clubhouse and Bar facilities will ensure that your stay here, whether for a day or many years, will always be enjoyable.
+Designed by former Open Champion, James Braid, the course measures 6174 yards, par 72 for men and 5407, par 71 for ladies.
+It is a good test for all levels of Golfer.
+The warm welcome that you will receive, along with the superb food from our resident Head Chef, Andrea Thornton, and the excellent Clubhouse and Bar facilities will ensure that your stay here, whether for a day or many years, will always be enjoyable.